JOUR 100. Mass Communication (3)

 MCOM 693A-Z. Selected Topics in Journalism and Mass Comm (3)

-Prerequisite: Approval of graduate advisor.
-Advanced examination of selected topics in journalism and mass communication, with course content to be determined by department faculty.
+Prerequisites: Classified status; Approval of sponsor.
+Advanced examination of selected topics in journalism and mass communication, with course content to be determined by Department faculty.

 MCOM 694.
 Internship (1-6)